 So, treating your injury with coconut oil not only protects you against free-radical reactions, but also fights off any bacteria or germs that attempt to disrupt the healing.

 Credit goes to the strongest fighters of course, which are none other than lauric acid, caprylic acid and capric acid.
 These medium-chain saturated fats do not fight alone.
 Instead, they fight together, creating a synergistically formidable shield against intruders.

 Of course, other saturated fats in coconut oil like myristic acid, palmitic acid and stearic acid do also contribute in the defense.
 But because they're larger in size (they're long-chain fats), so they cannot move and kill as swift as the shorter "guerilla" medium-chain saturated fats.

 3. Medium-chain saturated fats boost metabolism

-Size not only matters in the fight against harmful germs, but also a crucial factor that helps to repair your skin tissues faster.
+Size not only matters in the fight against harmful germs.
+It's also a crucial factor that helps to repair your skin tissues faster.

 Many with low thyroid issues manage to reclaim their functioning metabolism by simply introducing coconut oil to their diet.
 It's the medium-chain saturated fats at work.

 These fats are so small that they can easily break through the cell walls and fuel the cells.
 When all cells get invigorated, your metabolism will increase as a result.